 This section describes the financial support which may be available to you if your husband or wife passes away.

 - Bereavement payment - a single lump sum payment; and either

 - Bereavement allowance - a weekly allowance payable for up to one year following bereavement or

 - Widowed parent's allowance - a weekly allowance payable if you have a child under the age of 18 and for whom you are receiving family allowance for.

 - The amount payable is based on the number of social insurance contributions of the person who has died.
 Payment will be made directly into your bank account.

 - The current rates are set out in the Benefit Payment and Contribution Rates leaflet (Leaflet 50), which is provided in the downloads section.

 - You should make your claim within 3 months of the date of death.
-If you do not claim within 3 months it becomes more difficult for payment to be arranged and you may loose benefit.
+If you don't claim within 3 months you may lose out on benefit.

 - Further information can be found in the Guide to Bereavement Benefits - Leaflet 13 in the downloads section of this page.

 - The amount payable is based on the number of Social Insurance contributions of the person who has died.
 The current rates are set out in the Benefit Payment and Contribution Rates leaflet (Leaflet 50), which is provided in the downloads section.

 - To make a claim, you should fill in a claim form (BD1) which is available from the office by phoning the Pensions & Allowances helpline on 221000.